abe1144/Data-Imputation-Simulation/README.md

 presented in this paper attempts to investigate the effectiveness of imputation in terms of point estimation, under each missing mechanisms.

-This simulation project was done for the course Stat 454.
+This simulation project was done for the course Stat 454 offered at the University of Waterloo.